 Come with us on a spectacular 3D ride across, over, and through the magical realms of the most dramatic continent on earth: Africa.

 Our guide through this enchanted kingdom is the sorcerer itself – water.
-Water crafts wild Africa, conjuring up life wherever it journeys… travelling above the plains on seasonal winds, cascading along raging rivers or sheltering coral cities.
+Water crafts wild Africa, conjuring up life wherever it journeys … traveling above the plains on seasonal winds, cascading along raging rivers or sheltering coral cities.
 Audiences will be plunged into fantastic places and meet amazing creatures.

 On the journey through the magical realms of Africa, we’ll discover the fascinating secrets of this enchanted kingdom.
 How spectacular thermal geysers help turn thousands of flamingos pink, and create the perfect conditions for them to breed; why the heat beating down on waterless dunes in the Namib Desert forces a lizard to dance; and why it snows on the equator.